Welcome. You might have questions, this might have answers.

 2. Who is writing it?

-Michael Lowry, a lawyer in the Las Vegas office of Thorndal Armstrong Delk Balkenbush & Eisinger.
-I maintain a litigation practice in a variety of areas including professional liability, commercial transportation, premises liability and several others.
+Michael Lowry, a shareholder in the Las Vegas office of Thorndal Armstrong Delk Balkenbush & Eisinger.
+By day, I am a litigator asserting clients’ interests across the state in matters ranging from retail and hospitality claims to transportation, professional liability and commercial matters.
 I enjoy long walks on beaches and clients who pay their bills.
+By night, I am but one of millions calling themselves “bloggers” laboring under the delusion that their thoughts are worthy of sharing on a blog.

 3. Who owns it?

 See #2.
-This is not an “official” firm blog nor is it in anyway associated with or attributable to my employer.
-In reality, I suspect my employer would probably be far happier if it just disappeared.
+This is not an “official” firm blog nor is it in anyway associated with or attributable to my firm.
+In reality, I suspect the firm would probably be far happier if it just disappeared.

 4. Why should I care what this blog says, especially if I’m not practicing in Nevada?